Interfaith Families Project of Greater Washington, D.C.: Today

-IFFP meets most Sundays during the school year at Charles E. Smith Jewish Day School in Rockville, Maryland, providing dual-faith religious education for over 150 children through a Sunday School for pre-school through eighth grade, a "Coming of Age" program for 7th and 8th graders, and a teen group.
+IFFP meets most Sundays during the school year at Saint Mark Presbyterian Church in Rockville, Maryland, providing dual-faith religious education for over 150 children through a Sunday School for pre-school through eighth grade, a "Coming of Age" program for 7th and 8th graders, and a teen group.

 Adult education topics include discussion of issues that arise when celebrating Jewish and Christian holidays in an Interfaith home and Interfaith couples are invited to workshops exploring the challenges of Interfaith marriage.

 Members teach Sunday School, participate in community service programs, and serve in other capacities to manage and guide the organization.

 Today's members range from original members whose children are now in high school and college, to young couples with their first interfaith relationship questions.

+The organization is currently led by Reverend Samantha Gonzalez Block, Reverend and Christian Spiritual Leader, and Rabbi Deborah Reichmann, Rabbi and Jewish Spiritual Leader.